Lycopodium powder

 Lycopodium powder is a yellow-tan dust-like powder, consisting of the dry spores of clubmoss plants, or various fern relatives.
 When it is mixed with air, the spores are highly flammable and are used to create dust explosions as theatrical special effects.
 The powder was traditionally used in physics experiments to demonstrate phenomena such as Brownian motion.

 Composition

 The powder consists of the dry spores of clubmoss plants, or various fern relatives principally in the genera Lycopodium and Diphasiastrum.
-The preferred source species are Lycopodium clavatum (wolf's-foot clubmoss) and Diphasiastrum digitatum (common groundcedar), because these widespread and often locally abundant species are both prolific in their spore production and easy to collect.
+The preferred source species are Lycopodium clavatum (stag's horn clubmoss) and Diphasiastrum digitatum (common groundcedar), because these widespread and often locally abundant species are both prolific in their spore production and easy to collect.

 Main uses

 Today, the principal use of the powder is to create flashes or flames that are large and impressive but relatively easy to manage safely in magic acts and for cinema and theatrical special effects.
 Historically it was also used as a photographic flash powder.
 Both these uses rely on the same principle as a dust explosion, as the spores have a large surface area per unit of volume (a single spore's diameter is about 33 micrometers (μm)), and a high fat content.

 It is also used in fireworks and explosives, fingerprint powders, as a covering for pills, and as an ice cream stabilizer.